MENTOR APPLICATION

 Why Mentor Twinning Interns?

-1. Inspire Future Leaders: As a mentor, you have the power to inspire and shape the future of geoscience.
-Your guidance can foster a passion for research, encourage critical thinking, and inspire these young minds to pursue advanced degrees and careers in STEM.
+1. Inspire Future Leaders: Your and your Twin Mentor’s guidance can foster a passion for research, encourage critical thinking, and inspire these young minds to pursue advanced degrees and careers in geoscience.
+Interns are introduced to different mentors and a mode of scientific collaboration that closely mimics real-world experiences.

 What Does Mentoring Entail?